Advice Guide for UK Bullion Investors

 Know Your Supplier

 Do think carefully who you are buying from.
 There are many impressive websites, which claim to be the biggest, or best dealer, but often with little evidence to back up their claim.
-Some have prestigious sounding central London addresses, which turn out to be rented virtual office addresses, while the actual business is run from from some seedy back street in Essex.
+Some have prestigious sounding central London addresses.
 Other websites fail to make it easy or clear to see who the business is, or its address.
 Exercise great caution when dealing with these.
 It is worth checking the VAT registration and company number to ensure they are who they say they are.
 You can do this using Companies House.

 Jewellers Pawnshops Auctions and Ebay